 Planning decisions and actions by local planning authorities, and other public bodies, can be challenged in the courts if the decision taken was unlawful, in a process known as judicial review or statutory challenge.

-The grant of planning permission can only be challenged on very limited grounds and where the local planning authority have acted perversely or unlawfully.
+The grant of planning permission can only be challenged on very limited grounds, where the local planning authority or Secretary of State through an Inspector on a planning appeal have acted perversely or unlawfully.
 An example would be where the local planning authority had not carried out an environmental impact assessment before granting planning permission.
-Once a local planning authority issues a planning permission, a challenge can only be made within 6 weeks of the date of the decision so you must act quickly.
+Once a local planning authority or planning inspector issues a planning permission, a challenge can only be made within 6 weeks of the date of the decision, so it is vital you act quickly.

 It is not just planning decisions that are vulnerable.
-Any decision of a public authority can be challenged in the courts by judicial review.
-If you think you are going to be adversely affected we can advise on the options available to you but again you need to act quickly as any action must be taken as soon as possible.
+Any decision of a public authority can be challenged in the courts.
+If you think you are going to be adversely affected, we can advise on the options available to you, but you need to act quickly as any action must be taken as soon as possible.

 Having worked within legal departments for local authorities, we have experience ‘on both sides of the fence’ and can advise you on the intricacies of planning law from all perspectives.